Back

 When I joined, there was no product.
 Just an AI engine.

-The team had built a working AI pipeline that could ingest video, audio, and text and generate output in multiple formats.
+The team had a working AI pipeline that could ingest video, audio, and text and generate multiple output formats.
 What they didn't have was a product around it.
 No interface.
 No information architecture.
 No defined user journey.

-• Who would use this, and what specifically did they need it to do?
+• Who is this for, and what specifically do they need it to do?

-• How do you design an interface for an AI that can produce 7+ types of content from a single input?
+• How do you design one interface for an AI that produces 7+ content types from a single input?

-• How do you hide the complexity of the AI engine while still giving users meaningful control?
+• How do you hide AI complexity while still giving users meaningful control?

-• Where does the content go after it's generated and how do teams reuse it?
+• Where does content go after it's generated, and how do teams reuse it?

 Research & Discovery